Solomon R. Guggenheim Museum: Messer era

-Sweeney resigned as the museum's director in July 1960, citing philosophical differences with the board of trustees.
-H. H. Arnason took over as the museum's temporary director.
-Arnason launched "the first survey of Abstract Expressionism in a New York museum" during his brief time as director.
-Thomas M. Messer, director of the Boston Institute of Contemporary Art, succeeded Sweeney as director of the museum in January 1961; he worked under Sweeney, who continued to run the foundation.
+Sweeney resigned as the museum's director in July 1960, citing philosophical differences with the board of trustees, and H. H. Arnason took over as temporary director.
+He launched "the first survey of Abstract Expressionism in a New York museum" during his brief time as director.
+Thomas M. Messer, director of the Boston Institute of Contemporary Art, succeeded Sweeney as director in January 1961; he worked under Sweeney, who continued to run the foundation.
 Messer stayed for 27 years, the longest tenure of any director of a major New York art institution.
-Under Messer's leadership, the museum pivoted toward more contemporary artists, including those from Europe and Latin America.
+Under his leadership, the museum's collection expanded significantly.
+The collection pivoted toward more contemporary artists, including those from Europe and Latin America, and expanded in scope to become "New York's second museum of modern art".
 Messer was not considered "an especially controversial director", though he also did not adhere to "the blockbuster school of exhibiting".